mk-fg/reliable-discord-client-irc-daemon/README.rst

 with a list of channels corresponding to ones available on all joined "discord servers" (group of users/channels with its own theme/auth/rules on discord).

+Purpose is to be able to comfortably use discord via simple text-based IRC client, and not browser, electron app or anything of the sort.

 One additional "reliable" quirk is that the plan is to have it actually connect to discord under two separate accounts ("main" and "ghost"), and have these monitor same channels to detect when stuff posted by the "main" acc doesn't make it,